adamoceanic/vigenere-victory/README.md

 ## High Level Plan and Priorities
-* **C++** - Implement the core text decipherment functionality in using Kasiski's lead. **[V.1 Finished]**
-  * Benchmark the code and discover the boundaries between and the conditions that lead to success or failure.
-For example, length of the ciphertext and key length.
-* **Matlab/Python 3** - Implement and train a model to support the deciphering module with 'best guess' and 'fill in the blanks' capabilities. **[Testing stage]**
-* **Python 3** - Implement and train a model to read in the characters from a printed ciphertext message via webcam and deliver it to the decipherment module, with the potential to later include handwritten messages. **[Ongoing]**
-  * Will require the use of ctypes, the foreign function library for Python.
-* Explore a means of augmenting the webcam view to project the deciphered text on top of the ciphertext.
-* Experiment with deployment options
-  * The options exist to package the application either as a Matlab program containing a C++ .dll, or a C++ application calling Matlab functions using the Matlab Engine API.
-  * Explore AWS hosting options treating the application as a service.
-* Ensure the supplementary tools are working as desired.
-  * Travis CI, Jenkins, Coveralls, Doxygen and so on.
-* Create a walkthrough of the source detailing the implementation and design choices.

 ## Background
 There are many decent histories and explanations of the the Vigenere cipher so it is not worth me creating another one.
 I will link to a selection of the best resources.